WholesumNet/sovr/docs/source/computepods.rst

       .
     },

-This brings us to the point where the need for complex workflow management is felt.
+The message of computes pod is simple yet powerful.
+Using compute pods, people can autmate things and build on top of others' work.

 Tasks
 -----
-A *task* is a set of independent compute pods loosely chained together to perform a complex workflow.
+A *task* is a set of independent compute pods loosely chained together to undertake a complex job.
 A task is defined in a json file and has the following look and feel:

 .. code-block:: text